-Mike Miller, who boasts over 13 years of collegiate coaching experience, enters his second season as associate head coach at UConn.
+Mike Miller, who boasts over 13 years of collegiate coaching experience, completed his second season as associate head coach at UConn in 2017.

 “Michael is a tireless recruiter and one of the best in college soccer," said head coach Ray Reid.
 “He is energetic, passionate, extremely driven and a great communicator with student-athletes.
 He understands that recruiting is the lifeblood of any program.
 He is going to be a great fit at UConn."

 Six Huskies earned places on All-Conference teams under the guidance of Miller in 2017, including Abdou Mbacke Thiam and Jacob Hauser-Ramsey on the AAC First Team.

 In 2016, the Huskies finished the season with a 11-7-1 record, qualifying for the four-team American Conference Championship.
 Six Huskies received honors after the year, including First Team All-Conference honors awarded to Kwame Awuah, Jake Nerwinski and Abdou Mbacke Thiam.
 Nerwinski (seventh overall, Vancouver) and Awuah (16th, NYCFC) were also selected in the First Round of the 2017 MLS SuperDraft.

 College Soccer News named Miller one of the top Division I assistant coaches in the country on May 17, 2017.

 Miller has a long list of MLS draft picks that he has recruited and coached throughout his 13 years in the college ranks.
 In addition to Awuah and Nerwinski, Miles Robinson (second overall, 2017) and Jeremy Ebosisse (fourth overall, 2017) were taken in the first round.